 1. You’ll first work with Jim Jackson, who will provide a developmental edit for your work.
 Although he may note errant commas along the way, the main areas Jim will consider and offer suggestions for are story inconsistencies, character inconsistencies, theme development, pacing, sub-plots, and character arcs—all with the intent to bring out the best in your story.

 2. Once we’ve locked down the story, we’ll also provide your work with copyediting and proofreading.
 Your name and our name are both on the title page.
 Producing an 80,000-word, error-free book is nigh to impossible, but we want to come close.

 3. We layout the print copy so it is clear, readable, and attractive.
 Check out any of our books to get a feel for our style.

 4. We convert your book into electronic formats.
-Depending on your marketing plan, we will produce a Kindle version and possibly an ePub version.
+Depending on your marketing plan, we will produce a Kindle version and (if publishing wide) an ePub version.
 Again, check out one of our books to evaluate our product.

-6. We load content to online sites and Print-on-Demand publishers such as CreateSpace and IngramSpark.
+6. We load content to online sites and Print-on-Demand publishers such as KDP and IngramSpark.

 7. We collect, report, and pay royalties to you.

 8. We provide you with IRS Form 1099 each year in January, which makes your tax return easier to compile.